Kopparapu-Jasmitha/hello-world/README.md

 # hello-world
 hi, everyone.
-This is workshop lab 8th question
+This is Jasmitha from Data Science